 We partner with centers providing digniﬁed employment in India and Thailand through our orders of Creabeli pants, tees and bags.
 Even our promotional products provide dignified employment which translates as:

 "Job training and professional development are critical in helping survivors move on.
 Traffickers keep victims isolated from support and opportunity.
 Thus, for many survivors, it can be extremely difficult to enter the workforce after escaping a trafficking situation.
 To support a survivor’s lasting recovery, we need to create more opportunities for survivors to build new skills that will allow them to be self-supporting and independent over time."**

 In all of our key activities, we are fighting the root causes and providing solutions.

 In addition to employing survivors, 20% of our proﬁts will be invested in strategic organizations who are boots-on-the-ground organizations combating global human trafﬁcking at its source.
 (We are in talks with centers in Cambodia, Cameroon, Ghana, India, Kenya, and Thailand.)

 We can only fulfill this impact with your support.
-Please purchase any of our fashion products to help support this work.
+When you purchase any of our fashion products, you help support this work.

 Human trafficking is a global epidemic

 Human trafficking, which includes sex slavery, is the fastest growing illegal industry in our world today.
-The number of people being exploited in what is often called "modern day slavery" ranges from 21-28 million.
-This is not only an isolated issue; it is pandemic.
+The number of people being exploited in what is often called "modern day slavery" ranges from 21 to 28 million.
+This is not only an isolated issue — it is a pandemic.